Kickskii/G15ae-Bible/The Plan Outline.md

 some stock performance numbers with good stock ram
 >>should we do ram tuning as the opening?
 >>could technically just tell about it during the ram section if needed
+>>could just give recommendations and tell to go to the ram section about learning the difference and why something was done

 Disclaimer about damage to your machine being at their own risk we just sharing the findings and methords we the g15ae community found preach about stability and proper testing

-Disclaimer about performance gain being based on silicon lottery steps to do before starting downloading my redone toolbox ((the toolbox is shit please redo it)) reinstalling windows (can be using ReviOS or whatever(example GhostSpectre or Tiny11)) installing Drivers using the toolbox not having asus shitty bloatware
+Disclaimer about performance gain being based on silicon lottery #new_section steps to do before starting downloading my redone toolbox ((the toolbox is kinda shit please redo it))[[remaking the toolbox]] reinstalling windows (can be using ReviOS or whatever(example GhostSpectre or Tiny11)) installing Drivers using the toolbox not having asus shitty bloatware